sajdakabir/march-landing/src/content/march/what-is-it.md

 # what is it

-march is a blazing fast connected workspace for all your action items, to-do's notes, urls to put on motion.
+march is a blazing fast connected workspace for all your action items, to-dos, notes, urls to put in motion.